pdenno/jupyter-client/README.md

 Similarly, if you are using jupyter console, or perhaps clojupyter (that not yet been tested) connect.json should contain `"key": "",`.

-Limitation 2: No tests in the testing directory.
+Limitation 2: I have provided no tests in the testing directory.
+Shame on me.
+I'll fix it soon, I hope.

 ## License